fredfeng/CS162/homework/hw4/hw4.md

 You can use any built-in APIs from OCaml.

-#### Bonus: you will receive 50% extra scores for completing the functions that contains `BONUS`.
+#### Bonus: you will receive a 50% extra score for completing the functions that contains `BONUS`.
 If you don't want to work on the bonus points, please contact TA for the reference implementation.

 Happy hacking!